Since 1989

 Another important tool for measuring sleep, the polysomnogram ( PSG) exists because Dement fought with the insurance companies to acquire a billing code, so that, in the US, laboratory sleep studies could be compensated.
 He said “ most of what we know in medicine today is based upon information from the waking or the dead body”.
 We need to understand changes in physiology during sleep.

-While serving as Carskadon’s, research assistant, Keenan was responsible for the administration of the courses for physicians and technologistsand teaching the technical aspects of the clinical sleep laboratory.
+While serving as Carskadon’s, research assistant, Keenan was responsible for the administration of the courses for physicians and technologists and teaching the technical aspects of the clinical sleep laboratory.
 Dement eventually created The Stanford University Sleep Disorders Center Training and Education Program, with Keenan as director.

-Keenan was responsible for training for technologists, physicians and fellows within the sleep center, as well as organizing courses for colleagues from around the world and throughout the US.
+Keenan was responsible for training technologists, physicians and fellows within the sleep center, as well as organizing courses for colleagues from around the world and throughout the US.
 She remained director until the university closed the program in 1989.
 At that time, it was practically the only source of systematic education in sleep medicine.
 Dement, Guilleminault, and, German Nino-Murcia, (then Director of the Sleep Disorders Clinic), encouraged Keenan to keep the program alive.

 In 1989, she established an independent program dedicated to education in sleep medicine and clinical polysomnography.
 Administrative offices were set up in Keenan’s garage in Palo Alto, and teaching continued in local hotels and on the Stanford campus through the Summer Conference Office.
 In 1992, the school settled on Yale Street, and in 1995 moved to Sheridan Avenue, Palo Alto, California.
 In 2018 The School of Sleep Medicine, Inc. moved to its current location in La Honda California, in the Santa Cruz mountains, just west of Stanford and Palo Alto.

 In 1997, SSM incorporated and a year later became a member of the newly formed, and now historic, Stanford University Center of Excellence for the Diagnosis and Treatment of Sleep Disorders.
 Now, there is a Division of Sleep Medicine within the Medical School at Stanford.
 SSM, Inc. is an independent entity.
 We continue to be graced by the participation of our Stanford colleagues (and many sleep experts outside Stanford ) as faculty for our courses.
 Dr. Keenan currently serves as Adjunct Lecturer at Stanford University Department of Psychiatry and Behavioral Sciences, School of Medicine, for Dement’s Sleep and Dreams undergraduate course at Stanford with Dr. Rafael Pelayo, who has been part of the Stanford team since 1993.
+She also teaches as adjunct faculty for the Oregon Institute of Technology, Clinical Polysomnography and Sleep Health Program.